 Missouri Western employs custodial workers to clean common areas, lounges, lobbies, hallways, laundry rooms, and lounges.
 Students are responsible for cleaning their own rooms and bathrooms.
 Students should bring their own cleaning supplies.

 Maintenance concerns should be reported promptly by completing a Maintenance Request online through the student’s My Housing Information in their Goldlink account.
-Maintenance personnel respond in the order and urgency requests are received.
-They are unable to predict the exact day and time the repair will be done, but usually complete the work within 24 hours of the request.
-They work Monday-Friday 8am-4:30pm, except in cases of emergencies.
+Maintenance personnel responds in the order and urgency requests are received.
+Though we are unable to predict the exact day and time the repair, repairs are usually completed within 24 business hours of the request.
+Maintenance operates Monday-Friday 7:30am-3:30pm, except in cases of emergencies.

 The contract is binding for the entire academic year.
 In an effort to stabilize our occupancy and best project spaces for incoming students in the spring semester, we will no longer allow fall only contracts.
 Students that have qualifying events for breaking their contract would still be released from the contract with no financial penalty, but need to complete the Contract Cancellation form.
 You may find the list of “qualifying events” at https://www.missouriwestern.edu/reslife/living-on-campus/first-year-students/.
 Spring only contracts will still be available for students entering MWSU in the spring semester.
 See the Terms and Conditions of the housing contract for more information.

 All residents are required to participate in the University Meal Plan.
 Residents can choose from several different meal plans based on individual needs.
 For more information, visit the Campus Dining website.